• Skip to main content

 • Clarksville

 Dr. Kristin E. Karim is a board-certified orthopedic surgeon with a certificate of added qualifications in hand surgery.
-She specializes in the comprehensive management of traumatic, degenerative, and neoplastic conditions, with a particular interest in hand trauma and the management of post-traumatic arthritis.
+She specializes in the comprehensive management of traumatic, degenerative, and neoplastic conditions, with a particular interest in hand and upper extremity trauma and the management of post-traumatic arthritis.

 Dr. Karim believes that patient/family-centered care is of the utmost importance.
 She encourages shared decision-making and active collaboration to form customized and comprehensive care plans for each patient.